 Who increases the water rates?

 There is a common misconception that the Spring Creek Association increases water rates which is not the case.
 Great Basin Water, owns and operates the water system.
 Although our Association has fought in the past to help scale down the rate increases, ultimately the decision is made by Nevada Public Utilities Commission who governs water utilities.
 Our Spring Creek Association does not request or set rates.
 Instead, our Spring Creek Association has appeared at PUC meetings to contest rate increases in the past with some success.

 Want to know when there is a request for a rate increase?
 Sign up by Clicking Here to receive email contact from the PUC.

 Are the water rates going up again?

 Our water infrastructure, like so many in our Country, is old and needs repair.
 Costs will go up, how much is the question.
-Spring Utilities Inc. has requested increases and recently passed legislation has made it easier for them to start new projects and pass along the costs.
+Great Basin Water has requested increases and recently passed legislation has made it easier for them to start new projects and pass along the costs.
 Your Association is also studying what its role might be.
 This may include forming our own water district or perhaps incorporating into a community.
 These are big moves with a lot of consequences.
 The Water Committee and Incorporation Committee are working together to see what might be in the best interests of the Spring Creek area.

 Will our water rates go down as the SCA and property owners reduce water use?